ADAC: History

 After business activities resumed in 1946, roadside assistance was revived in 1954 under the name ADAC-Straßenwacht ("road patrol").
 In 1954, Heinz Frölich became the first of 56 ADAC patrolmen equipped with a motorcycle and sidecar, the latter of which had a large compartment filled with tools and parts for roadside repairs.
 These original "Gelber Engel" ("Yellow Angels") used NSU Konsul motorcycles.
 At the end of 1962, ADAC announced the retirement of their motorbike-sidecar combinations, which would be replaced by 40 appropriately equipped Volkswagen Beetles.
 Equipment on the new cars included a flashing roof light, repair tools, a radio communication device, compressed air canisters, a spade and broom set, and a basic "doctor kit" incorporating blood plasma.

 In 1974, the organisation had 3.8 million members at a time when there were 19.0 million passenger cars registered in Germany.
 By 1990, membership had risen to 10.2 million, with 35.5 million passenger cars registered in the country, so ADAC membership grew more than twice as fast as national car ownership.
 Growth rates during the ensuing twenty years were greatly boosted by German reunification.

 In May 2012, the organisation welcomed its 18 millionth member, and in May 2013, the ADAC fitted out its 10,000th roadside assistance vehicle, a Volkswagen Touran, with several hundred different tools and replacement parts.

 In 1997, ADAC opened its new technical centre in Landsberg am Lech, Bavaria.

-In 2003, ADAC voiced criticism of the supervised driving at age 17 pilot program in Lower Saxony and celebrated its 100th anniversary.
+In 2003, ADAC celebrated its 100th anniversary.
+In the same year, it criticized the supervised driving at age 17 pilot program in Lower Saxony.

 In 2007, the ADAC Stiftung "Gelber Engel" foundation was established.
 This foundation financially supports survivors of road accidents and funds accident rescue and accident research initiatives and institutions.
 The ADAC Stiftung "Gelber Engel" ("ADAC 'Yellow Angel' Foundation") has supported victims of road accidents since 2007.
 In September 2013, that foundation was registered as a gGmbH (a non-profit company).